akka/akka/akka-docs/rst/scala/http/migration-guide-2.4.x-experimental.rst

 Java DSL Package structure changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We have aligned the package structure of the Java based DSL with the Scala based DSL
-and moved classes that was in the wrong or unexpected places around a bit.
+and moved classes that were in the wrong or unexpected places around a bit.
 This means
 that Java DSL users must update their imports as follows:

-Classes dealing with unmarshalling and unmarshalling used to reside in `akka.http.javadsl.server`
+Classes dealing with unmarshalling and unmarshalling used to reside in ``akka.http.javadsl.server``
-but are now available from the packages `akka.http.javadsl.unmarshalling` and `akka.http.javadsl.marshalling`.
+but are now available from the packages ``akka.http.javadsl.unmarshalling`` and ``akka.http.javadsl.marshalling``.

-`akka.http.javadsl.server.Coder` is now `akka.http.javadsl.coding.Coder`
+``akka.http.javadsl.server.Coder`` is now ``akka.http.javadsl.coding.Coder``

-`akka.http.javadsl.server.RegexConverters` is now `akka.http.javadsl.common.RegexConverters`
+``akka.http.javadsl.server.RegexConverters`` is now ``akka.http.javadsl.common.RegexConverters``